Barbara Jordan: Texas Senate

-Jordan campaigned unsuccessfully in 1962 and 1964 for the Texas House of Representatives.
-She won a seat in the Texas Senate in 1966, becoming the first African-American state senator in Texas since 1883 and the first black woman to serve in that body.
-Re-elected to a full term in the Texas Senate in 1968, she served until 1972.
+Re-elected to a full term in the Texas Senate in 1968, Jordan served until 1972.
 She was the first African-American woman to serve as president pro tempore of the state senate and served one day, June 10, 1972, as acting governor of Texas.
 Jordan was the first African-American woman to serve as governor of a state.
+Additionally, Jordan was nominated to serve on federal commissions by President Lyndon Johnson after she was elected to the Senate; the commissions worked on housing and income maintenance.
 During her time in the Texas Legislature, Jordan sponsored or cosponsored some 70 bills.
+Jordan was an advocate for her constituents and the working class while in the Texas Senate.
+Some of her accomplishments include developing Texas' first minimum wage law and funding programs to fight against hate crimes.